 You may also need to complete a supplementary information form (SIF) for some schools.
-This information is included in the school’s fact file.
+This information is included in primary school and secondary school brochures.
 The SIF must be sent directly to the school.
 You must still complete the online e-in-year application form.

 Help filling in your online application